ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### Freshness

 A freshness mechanism is required for all EAT use cases.
-This may be the nonce claim {{nonce}}, or some other claim or mechanism The section on freshness in {{RATS.Architecture}} describes several solutions.
+This may be the nonce claim in {{nonce}}, or some claim or mechanism defined outside this document.
+The section on freshness in {{RATS.Architecture}} describes several solutions.
 A profile should specify which freshness mechanism or mechanisms can be used.